The Rolex Caliber 3135

 Also in keeping with the 3035, the 3135 includes Rolex’s Microstella system.
 This did away with balance screws and replaced them with just four timing screws on the inside of the balance rim.
 It kept the wheel’s diameter as large as possible without any increase in its mass.
 Also, this created greater inertia and less drag, allowing for a more precise adjustment.

-The Parachrom Bleu, now used in all of the brand’s watches, is made up of niobium and zirconium.
-It’s treated with an oxide coating that gives it its distinctive blue coloring.
-The alloy is said to be ten times more resistant to shocks than the previous hairspring.
+Rolex now uses the Parachrom Bleu in all of the brand’s watches.
+It’s made up of niobium and zirconium.
+Also, Rolex treated it with an oxide coating that gives it its distinctive blue coloring.
+In addition, the alloy is ten times more resistant to shocks than the previous hairspring.
 In addition, it is completely anti-magnetic.
 (The name comes from ‘paramagnetic’ and ‘chrome’, Greek for ‘color’).

 The Winding System

 Rolex introduced the first automatic winding rotor, or ‘Perpetual’, movement way back in 1931 and have been perfecting their design ever since.
 Read more interesting facts on the Rolex Perpetual Movement and its launch.
 The bi-directional and highly efficient rotor system in the 3135 has a couple of uncharacteristic quirks.
 For instance, the two gears that allow the mainspring to be wound in either direction are coated in PTFE, otherwise known as Teflon.
 This increased its efficiency and also colored the gears a deep red.
 This is a trait specific to Rolex and used to identify many a counterfeit in the past.